-Class III Directors (Term Expires at 2023 Annual Meeting of Stockholders)
+Class III Directors (Term Expires at 2026 Annual Meeting of Stockholders)

-Martin Edwards, M.D., age 66, has served on our board of directors since September 2017.
+Martin Edwards, M.D., age 68, has served on our board of directors since September 2017.
 From 2003 to September 2020, Dr. Edwards served as a senior partner at Novo Holdings A/S, a Danish limited liability company that manages investments and financial assets.
-Earlier in his career, Dr. Edwards served as chief executive officer of ReNeuron Ltd., a stem cell research company based in the United Kingdom, and as global head of drug development for Novo Nordisk A/S, where he led both preclinical and clinical drug development.
-Dr. Edwards currently serves on the board of directors of KalVista Pharmaceuticals, Inc., Reata Pharmaceuticals Inc., Morphic Holding, Inc., and Verona Pharma plc, all publicly traded pharmaceutical companies, and previously served on the board of directors of CoLucid Pharmaceuticals, Inc., a publicly traded pharmaceutical company, from January 2015 to March 2017.
+Earlier in his career, Dr. Edwards served as global head of drug development for Novo Nordisk A/S, where he led both preclinical and clinical drug development.
+Dr. Edwards currently serves on the board of directors of Morphic Holdings, Inc. and Verona Pharma plc, both of which are publicly traded pharmaceutical companies, and previously served on the board of directors of Reata Pharmaceuticals Inc., from July 2020 to September 2023, CoLucid Pharmaceuticals, Inc., from January 2015 to March 2017, and KalVista Pharmaceuticals, Inc., from July 2019 to October 2022, all of which were also publicly traded pharmaceutical companies.
 Dr. Edwards received an M.B.A. from the University of Warwick in England and degrees in medicine and physiology from the University of Manchester in England.
 We believe Dr. Edwards is qualified to serve on our board of directors based on his medical background and extensive experience as an investor and executive in the pharmaceutical industry.

-Lynne Sullivan, age 56, has served on our board of directors since May 2020.
-Ms. Sullivan has served as chief financial officer of UNITY Biotechnology, Inc., a biotechnology company since September 2020.
+Lynne Sullivan, age 58, has served on our board of directors since May 2020.
+Ms. Sullivan has served as chief financial officer of UNITY Biotechnology, Inc., a biotechnology company, since September 2020.
 Ms. Sullivan served as chief financial officer of Compass Therapeutics, LLC, a biotechnology company, from December 2018 to August 2019.
 Ms. Sullivan served in various roles at Biogen Inc., a biotechnology company, including vice president of tax from April 2008 to February 2015, vice president of tax and corporate finance from February 2015 to March 2016 and senior vice president of finance from March 2016 to December 2018.
-Ms. Sullivan currently serves on the board of directors of Solid Biosciences Inc. and BiomX Inc., both publicly traded biopharmaceutical companies.
-Ms. Sullivan was a certified public accountant for over 25 years.
+Ms. Sullivan currently serves on the board of directors of Solid Biosciences Inc., a publicly traded biopharmaceutical company, and previously served on the board of directors of BiomX Inc. Ms. Sullivan was a certified public accountant for over 25 years.
 Ms. Sullivan received a B.S.B.A. in accounting from Suffolk University and an M.S. in taxation from Bentley University.
 We believe Ms. Sullivan's extensive financial expertise and her experience working in the healthcare sector qualifies her to serve on our board of directors.